 The Learning Commons represents a new take on the traditional school Library.
 The Learning Commons is a shared learning space that is both physical and virtual.
 Our space provides students with a variety of flexible spaces where they can come to study or read individually or work collaboratively with peers.
 The Learning Commons is available to students before and after class, from 8:00 a.m. - 4:00 p.m. daily.
-All textbooks are checked out here.
-It is the student's responsibility to return their textbooks at the end of each semester.
 There is a collection of both fiction and non-fiction books, as well as a variety of magazines.
 Computers are available to students to work on assignments and to complete their research.
 There is a Virtual Library that can be accessed from the SHS home page, which is host to an online resource collection.
 There is a Librarian available to help you find information and interesting reading books, help with research and bibliographies, and for textbook sign out.